 - we file the Tax Return at the Tax Office for you (so no need to do this yourself),

-- You get a copy / scan of the Tax Return.
+- You get a paper copy / scan of the Tax Return with a stamp of the Tax Office.

 It is possible to do everything remotely, without visiting our office.
 You can send in your documents by mail / email / Dropbox / Google Drive share.
 In this case we will need a signed paper original Power of Attorney for filing.